Powers of Attorney

 Trustees can use Powers of Attorney only in limited circumstances and they are only valid for up to twelve months.
 These allow trustees to temporarily delegate decision making power to another for a specific reason.

 Enduring Powers of Attorney are still valid and active if they were signed before 1 October 2007 and have been correctly completed.
 They only deal with financial affairs and not welfare needs.
 They can be used while you have capacity to give instructions but when your attorney suspects that your capacity is becoming impaired they must register the Enduring Power of Attorney with the Office of the Public Guardian.

 Lasting Powers of Attorney came into existence on 1 October 2007 and enable your chosen attorneys to deal with the management of your property and affairs and/or your health and welfare.

 The preparation of a Power of Attorney is important as it enables life to continue when things get in the way.
 Whether it be a holiday, a health blip or a more permanent issue with capacity Powers of Attorney can help overcome problems which arise.
 They also remove the need to involve the Court of Protection with the administration of personal and financial matters.

 If you lose the capacity to manage your affairs and do not have a Lasting or Enduring Power of Attorney in place then no one has any authority to act on your behalf.
-In these circumstances application to the Court of Protection is needed to appoint someone as your deputy.
+In these circumstances an application to the Court of Protection is needed to appoint someone as your deputy.
 Such applications take time and are costly.